leangjia/blender_docs/manual/editors/dope_sheet/introduction.rst

    - To select all keys, press :kbd:`A`.
    - To deselect all keys, press :kbd:`Alt-A`.
    - To inverse the selection, press :kbd:`Ctrl-I`.
-Select all to the right or left
+Before/After Current Frame :kbd:`[`, :kbd:`]`
-   Hold :kbd:`Shift-Ctrl` and click on either side of the Playhead.
+   Select all to the right or left.
-   You can also use :kbd:`]` and :kbd:`[`.
+   Or hold :kbd:`Shift-Ctrl` and click on either side of the Playhead.

 See the Select menu for a full list of selection tools.